 All students admitted into the Hajim School of Engineering are responsible for four semesters of equipment fees.
-(For Computer Science majors, this policy takes effect for students in the Class of 2013 and later.)
 Students should be advised that questions regarding this policy should be directed to the Associate Dean in the Hajim School of Engineering and Applied Sciences.

 2. Changing a Major

 A change from one major to another is completed in the same way as the application.
 After acceptance by the new department the student returns the “Approval Form for Majors and Minors” to the Center for Advising Services (Hajim School’s Dean’s Office for engineering and computer science students’ changes) and informs that office of the change.
 The “Rochester Curriculum Registration” is revised if necessary.